vercel/next.js/examples/with-why-did-you-render/README.md

 # Why did you render

-This is a simple example of how to use [why-did-you-render](https://github.com/welldone-software/why-did-you-render).
+This is an example of how to use [why-did-you-render](https://github.com/welldone-software/why-did-you-render).

 The header component will rerender despite the state staying the same.